 What is the CMMC, Anyway?

-The framework of the certification combines several known security best practices and regulatory standards and will be used primarily as a method of helping to select vendors to contract during request for proposal (RFP) processes.
+The framework of the certification combines several known security best practices and regulatory standards (like NIST SP 800-171) and will be used primarily as a method of helping to select vendors to contract during requests for proposal (RFPs) processes.
 The DOD will add CMMC levels to each RFP, meaning vendors who don’t possess mature enough processes may not even be allowed to submit for that proposal.

 There are 5 levels to the CMMC.